nhlanhlacliq/29-seconds-api/readME.md

     *Current workaround is replacing the text received from the Wiki api with the correct text (Manual search on Wikipedia) in the url field, and then clicking on the confirm button.

+// TO DO: //
+*Fix above mentioned workaround.
+*Return render template for error/success when using the add endpoint.
+*Add links to other endpoints on main page.